There is a simple way to make healthy food taste good; yes, you can eat to fuel your body AND love what you eat!

 As a Registered Dietitian Nutritionist, I know the importance of putting quality food in our bodies to obtain quality health.

-I also think that it's very important to love what you eat.
-Unfortunately, for the majority of people I talk to (or at least, so it seems), the idea of healthy and delicious seem mutually exclusive.
+I ALSO think that it’s very important to love what you eat.
+Unfortunately, I often hear from my clients the fear that healthy and delicious seem mutually exclusive.

 I’m here to attempt to convince you otherwise.